 #6 - The Wonder Horse - Barr

 Barr could do it all…and then some!
-From the very first show that my trainer, Barbara, had me ride him in, we were a winning combination.
+From the very first show that my trainer, Barbara, entered us in, we were a winning combination.
 He was a plain-looking quarter horse gelding, a far cry from the fancy Arabians I had been riding, but such a talented athlete.
 Our first class was at a big out-of-town show.
 We trotted into the show ring with 30+ other horse and rider combinations of all ages with a bit of trepidation, but trotted out with a big blue ribbon and a shiny trophy, a scenario that would unfold time and time again.
 Barr carried me through countless English, western, reining, eventing, dressage and jumping competitions and won ribbons, trophies, and high point awards galore.

 Barr was a faithful companion and as steady as they came.
 He wasn’t the in-your-pocket type of horse, rather he was quite aloof.
 However, I felt like we had a comfortable relationship, as he did anything I asked of him without exception.
 Barbara had always warned me to be on my guard as she told me, “This sucker will run away with you when you least expect it.”
 She made me ride in a strong bit with a chain chinstrap and once for a dressage competition where the rules required a snaffle bit, she put a figure 8 noseband on and pulled it as tight as it would go.
 This gave me an uneasy feeling, asking myself, “Shouldn’t he be more comfortable?” while at the same time quickly pushing that thought aside.
 I knew what a privilege it was to be riding Barr, so I never questioned Barbara, ever.
 I had great respect for her as a person and a trainer.
 Still, I thought she was a little over the top with all of this as I could not imagine him running away while I was riding him.
 I trusted Barr.

 Barbara was there in an instant, and boy was she hot, as in mad!
 She grabbed the reins and led us back to the jump course.
 I’m not sure if we had been the last pair to go or if they decided to have an intermission, but we were back on the course for some “schooling.”
 She led Barr up to a jump, instructed me to have him jump it from a near standstill and then stop once we landed.
 We did this with several jumps until she was satisfied that he wouldn’t run off again.
-When I think back to that, I can hardly imagine the athleticism it took for that horse to jump from a halt for each of those fences.
+I can hardly imagine the athleticism it took for that horse to jump from a halt for each of those fences.
 I have often wondered why he ran away.
 Was he excited and having too much fun?
 Was he so obedient that he was “shut down” and just “lost it” one day?
 I also wonder how I recovered my trust in him so quickly.
 We were back to winning ribbons and trophies in no time and I have no memories of feeling scared as his mount.

 I did, however, experience what I would later find out was anxiety at one horse show.
 I whispered to my mom that I felt like I was going to faint.
-Looking back, I believe this was the first anxiety attack I had in what would become a succession of them in adulthood.
+I believe this was the first anxiety attack I had in what would become a succession of them in adulthood.
 She told me to sit down and lower my head between my legs, “just pretend that you’re cleaning off your boots.”
 I don’t have any other memories of experiencing anxiety as a kid, but I’m certain it was there, although hidden and never spoken about.

 I became proficient at pretending at one particular three-day horse show.
 During the first day, Barr was racking up the ribbons and trophies so that it looked like he might end up being the high point horse of the entire show.
 Barbara became fixated on that goal and entered him in any and all classes that he could possibly compete in for the remainder of the show.
 She even enlisted her husband to ride him in the open jumper classes, my cousin to ride in the lead-line and my mom to ride in the 40 and over class.
 By the third day, Barr was showing signs of fatigue; he actually stumbled during one of my rides.
 The judge pulled me aside and told me to pull him out of his remaining classes and let him rest.
 I knew she was right and I felt sad for Barr, but Barbara would have none of it.
 As a result, Barr continued to perform throughout the day, but without another blue ribbon.
 Barr ended the show as the reserve high point horse and we won high point youth.
 As Barbara predicted, he made a full recovery from his hard three days of riding and seemed no worse off because of it.
 However, I couldn’t help feeling that I had let him down.